 For me, it’s enough to know I know I have at least three drug choices at two in the morning, if not thirty-seven.

-Most recent: Closet Box - A two-country life requires a more than average amount of time at storage units.
-This is the service this part-time expat (and her friends) had been waiting for!
+Most recent: A two-country life requires a more than average amount of time at storage units.
+Closetbox is the storage service that this part-time expat (and her friends) had been waiting for!

 Next up: I see some amusing articles throwing the Peter Pan Syndrome around, accusing people who don't play by the rules as never growing up.
 Let's examine that.